 If we look at a standard innovation adoption curve, we can see that the different farmer types are likely to coincide with different positions on the curve.
 Some will be quick to adopt an innovation, and some will take longer to do so:

 We theorize that a struggling family supporting many dependents and relying on subsistence agriculture, may be slow to adopt for example a new credit product.
 And any increased income would be used to enhance household food security and pay school fees for the children.
 Further down the value chain a successful enterprising farmer may quickly invest in a motorcycle and processing machinery.
 A struggling family may lack basic agricultural skills such as planting in rows or mulching, while the more advanced, enterprising farmer may be ready to progress to more advance post-harvesting storage or processing skills.
 It would not be appropriate to assume a similar adoption rate for STARS products and services, or to assume that they will show a similar impact.

 Differences between farmers

 These extremes in household types form an analytical lens through which to investigate possible differences in uptake and impact.
 We expect to see more entrepreneurial farmers joining the program in the early stages, while farmers who are more traditional or risk-adverse are more likely to be late adopters.
-How expected program impact on income, food security and well-being may differ between these farmer types is hard to predict however.
+How expected program impact on income, food security, well-being as well as timing of adoption of program's tools may differ between these farmer types, it is hard to predict however.

 Research done by the Design Impact Group of the Dalberg Global Development Advisors institute